Faculty Professional Development

 Community Partnership Initiative Grants

 Through funding from the Frueauff Foundation, these mini-grants provide teams of faculty, students, and community agencies financial support to launch collaborative projects.
 These collaborative grants will support the development of new programs, increase the effectiveness of current programs, provide opportunities for innovative research and assessment that address the root causes of problems such as homelessness and domestic violence, and support community groups in strategic planning and problem solving.
 Contact Mary Morrison for more information.

 Service-learning not only fulfills Elon’s historic mission, but it directly benefits concepts woven throughout the university’s strategic plan.
 Teaching and advising, research and scholarship, outreach and community can all be enhanced through student and faculty involvement in service-learning.
-View more faculty benefits of service-learning.
+Click here for more information about the ASL process.